HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

   digitalAssetManagement:
     aclTraversal: false
 ```
-With ACL traversal enabled, user can traverse across all the root collections and nested collection for which user does not have permission but user will not be able to view the media items under the collection/ nested collection.
-By default, ACL traversal will be disabled.
+With ACL Traversal enabled, users can traverse across all the root collections and nested collections even if they do not have the required permission for the collections.
+However, they cannot  view the media items under these collections.
+By default, ACL traversal is disabled.

 ![DAM Collection without permission with ACL traversal enabled￼￼](../../../../images/dam_nested_collection_visible_acl_traversal_enabled.png)

-When user uncheck inheritance checkbox, User and editor role block will be applied on the resource.
+When user with administrator permission unchecks inheritance checkbox, User and editor role block will be applied on the resource.
 If the checkbox is selected then there are no user/ editor role blocks on the resource.

 Inherit uncheck implies Editor and User roles block for inheritance.
 Below API endpoint is used to achieve the role block.